OliviaRodri/School_District_Analysis/README.md

 # School_District_Analysis
 # Overview
 The purpose of this data analysis was to help Maria re-run a school district analysis for a school board.
-There were some questionable results in the reading and math scores, from the ninth grade at Thomas High School.
+There were some questionable results in the reading and math scores from the ninth grade at Thomas High School.
 In the second analysis, those questionable results were excluded and the analysis metrics were recalculated.

 #